The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by

 mathematicians, scientists, mathematics/science education researchers, district-level personnel, and

 classroom teachers.
-These committees select up to six finalists (three from each award category) for
+These committees select a total of six finalists (three from each award category) for

 recognition at the state and jurisdiction level.
 States and jurisdictions are strongly encouraged to